|

 Two scenes are striking - one where the father struggles to explain

-the Eucharist, and one where he goes to the priest for a late night
+the Eucharist to his daughter, and one where he goes to the priest for a late night

 Confession.
 The film has an over-15 cert and there are a few F-Words,